Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2ZHnQ9U4f9I.md

 ### Transcript

-> map expansion yeah maybe we'll do something like that i don't know or maybe like a new map or you know i have no idea like so much stuff that could happen
+> map expansion yeah maybe we'll do something like that I don't know or maybe like a new map or you know I have no idea like so much stuff that could happen